Space Taxi: Gameplay

-Each level features a different setting or theme (such as a treat-strewn candyland or a snowy winter landscape), and most have some special feature to hinder the player's job.
+Each level includes a different setting or theme (such as a treat-strewn candyland or a snowy winter landscape), and most have some special feature to hinder the player's job.
 Some of the features include a table tennis ball bouncing across the level, snowflakes falling from the sky, a series of radar masts interfering with the controls, or teleports that send the player to a random location.

 The taxi also has a limited fuel supply.
 The fuel level resets at the end of each level, but on some of the more complicated screens it is necessary to refuel.
 This is accomplished by flying to a special platform marked with an "F" and containing a gas pump.
-The player must pay for fuel out of the money he has earned.
-Passengers do not make allowances for pitstops, and their tip will continue to decrease as the player tanks up.
-The taxi's fuel consumption is based upon the time spent in the air, not how much the thrusters are used, so if a player needs to get from one side of the screen to the other, it consumes less fuel (though is more dangerous) to accelerate halfway across the screen and then reverse thrust, than to use one small thrust to move slowly across the screen and occasional upward thrusts to maintain altitude.
+The player must pay for fuel out of the money that has been earned.
+Passengers do not make allowances for pitstops, and their tip will continue to decrease as the player fills up.
+The taxi's fuel consumption is based upon the time spent in the air, not how much the thrusters are used, so If the player needs to get from one side of the screen to the other, it consumes less fuel (though is more dangerous) to accelerate halfway across the screen and then reverse thrust, than to use one small thrust to move slowly across the screen and occasional upward thrusts to maintain altitude.

-After completing all levels, the player gets to a special "mystery level", in which the player is greeted with the message "Welcome to...
+After completing all levels, the player gets to a special "mystery level" with the message "Welcome to...
 MUSEWORLD" and three platforms, each with a figure relating to another Muse Software game: an ambulance representing Rescue Squad (1983, also John Kutcher), the Nazi soldier for Castle Wolfenstein (1981, Silas S. Warner), and a shooting robot relating to RobotWar (1981, Silas S. Warner).

 Development

-Kutcher wrote Space Taxi while a freshman at Hopkins University.
+Kutcher wrote Space Taxi while a freshman at Johns Hopkins University.
 The physics in the game were influenced by Lunar Lander.

 Legacy

 Space Taxi was cloned several times for the Amiga, once keeping the original name and once as AirTaxi.
 A similar game on the PC was called Ugh!, where the player controls a caveman with a flying contraption.
-For Windows Phone a remake of the first eight levels was published in 2012 as Sketch Taxi.
+For Windows Phone, a remake of the first eight levels was published in 2012 as Sketch Taxi.

 Space Taxi 2, an authorized sequel to Space Taxi, was released by Twilight Games in 2004.
 It is available on their website.

 Space Cab is a tribute to Space Taxi created for the Atmega 32u4 based Arduboy game system.
 Space Cab can also be played through online emulation.